tc39/proposal-class-public-fields/README.md

 }
 ```

-By allowing explicit and syntactically distinct property declarations, it becomes possible for tools and documentation to easily extract the intended shape of a class and it's objects.
-Additionally it becomes possible for derived classes to specify non-constructor-dependent property initialization without having to explicitly intercept the constructor chain (write a constructor, call `super()`, etc).
+By allowing explicit and syntactically distinct field declarations it becomes possible for tools, documentation, and runtimes to easily extract the intended shape of a class and it's objects.
+Additionally it becomes possible for derived classes to specify non-constructor-dependent property initialization without having to explicitly intercept the constructor chain (write an override constructor, call `super()`, etc).

-Initialization situations like the following are common in many pervasive frameworks like React, Ember, Backbone, etc. as well as even just "vanilla" application code:
+Initialization situations like the following are common in many pervasive frameworks like React, Ember, Backbone, etc. as well as "vanilla" application code:

 ```javascript
 class ReactCounter extends React.Component {